Swaleha-12/Legend-of-SeePlusia/README.md

 ## The Problem Set

 The problems are in `main.tex` which is to be compiled using a LaTeX compiler.

-## Time Requirement

-Based on input from student teams that last attempted this homework, the time requirement for this assignment is as follows.
-- Minimum time required : 7 hours
-- Maximum time required : 35 hours
-- Average time required : 19.06 hours
-- Median time required : 17.5 hours
+The PDF version is also present.